abhiTronix/vidgear/docs/switch_from_cv.md

 !!! warning "Prior knowledge of Python or OpenCV won't be covered in this guide.
 Proficiency with OpenCV-Python _(Python API for OpenCV)_ is a must in order understand this document."

-!!! tip "If you're just getting started with OpenCV-Python, then see [here ➶](../help/general_faqs/#im-new-to-python-programming-or-its-usage-in-computer-vision-how-to-use-vidgear-in-my-projects)"
+!!! tip "If you're just getting started with OpenCV-Python programming, then refer this [FAQ ➶](../help/general_faqs/#im-new-to-python-programming-or-its-usage-in-opencv-library-how-to-use-vidgear-in-my-projects)"

 &nbsp;